Log Management

 • During the unloading phase, Gitlab moves all logs from the artifacts folders to the configured object storage in the selected path.

-observIQ solution
+observIQ Solution

 Deepa Ramachandra